 Cholera in Ghana:

-Each student must take 6 credit hours.
+Each student must take both courses for a total of 6 credit hours.

 NOTE: All undergraduate students must have and maintain at least a 2.5 GPA to be eligible for this program.